truekas/PencilSharpener/README.md

 This issue is fixable by re-flashing the correct keys to the system.
 Here's how to do it:

 First, take your ch341a flash programmer and attach it to your chip clip (the red wire connects to number 1 on the ch341a).
 Take the end of your chip clip, and re-attach it to your flash chip.
-Now [connect to your device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) though your linux system and run the following commands:
+Now [connect](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) using your linux system and run the following commands:

 If you are not using a flash programmer, remove `-p ch341a_spi` from the commands you run.